netgen/NetgenOpenWeatherMapBundle/doc/INSTALL.md

 ### Clear the caches

-Clear the eZ Platform caches with the following command:
+Clear the Symfony caches with the following command:

 ```bash
 $ php app/console cache:clear